mortie/snow/README.md

 Fail unless `a` equals `b`.
 If `b` is a string, `strcmp` will be used to check for equality; otherwise, `==` will be used.

+`asserteq` requires C11.
-If you want to explicitly state what type your arguments are (say you want to compare strings by pointer instead of by content), you can use the `asserteq_int`, `asserteq_ptr`, `asserteq_dbl`, and `asserteq_str` macros.
+If you can't use C11, or want to explicitly state what type your arguments are (say you want to compare strings by pointer instead of by content), you can use the `asserteq_int`, `asserteq_ptr`, `asserteq_dbl`, and `asserteq_str` macros instead of `asserteq`.

 ### assertneq(a, b)

 Fail if `a` equals `b`.
 If `b` is a string, `strcmp` will be used to check for equality; otherwise, `==` will be used.

+`assertneq` requires C11.
-If you want to explicitly state what type your arguments are (say you want to compare strings by pointer instead of by content), you can use the `assertneq_int`, `assertneq_ptr`, `assertneq_dbl`, and `asserteq_str` macros.
+If you can't use C11, or want to explicitly state what type your arguments are (say you want to compare strings by pointer instead of by content), you can use the `assertneq_int`, `assertneq_ptr`, `assertneq_dbl`, and `asserteq_str` macros instead of `assertneq`.

 ### asserteq\_buf(a, b, n)